 - Economics for Everybody

 Homeschooling since 2000, Tricia faces a daily dose of chaos with five children.
-She shares a mixture of art lessons, recipes and helpful homeschool habits at Hodgepodge.
+She shares a mixture of art lessons, recipes and helpful homeschool habits at Your Best Homeschool.
 She and her husband, Steve, are owners of The Curriculum Choice.